pfsense/docs/source/vpn/remote-access-mobile-vpn-client-compatibility.rst

 Remote Access Mobile VPN Client Compatibility
 =============================================

-pfSense supports a variety of remote access (“mobile”) VPN configuration styles to accommodate nearly any potential client.
+pfSense supports a variety of remote access ("mobile") VPN configuration styles to accommodate nearly any potential client.
 The table below shows which operating systems have compatible clients with some of the most common remote access VPN configurations available on pfSense.